+of: Working Party on Asylum

+on: 8 and 9 January 2001

-No prev. doc.: 11650/00 ASILE 47
+No prev. doc.: 13958/00 ASILE 55

 n° prop.
-Cion: 8871/00 ASILE 26 (COM(2000) 303 final)
+Cion : 8871/00 ASILE 26 (COM(2000) 303 final)

-Subject: Proposal for a Council Directive on minimum standards for giving temporary protection in the event of a mass influx of displaced persons and on measures promoting a balance of efforts between Member States in receiving such persons and bearing the consequences thereof
+Subject : Proposal for a Council Directive on minimum standards for giving temporary protection in the event of a mass influx of displaced persons and on measures promoting a balance of efforts between Member States in receiving such persons and bearing the consequences thereof

-The Working Party on Asylum began its second reading of the above proposal (Articles 1 and 2) at its meeting on 7 December 2000.
+The Working Party on Asylum continued its second reading of the above proposal (Articles 3 to 17) at its meeting on 8 and 9 January 2001.

-Delegations will find enclosed under II the complete text of the Commission's proposal, with the comments made by the delegations during the meetings on this dossier shown in the footnotes.
+Delegations will find enclosed under II the complete text of the draft Directive, with the comments made by delegations during the meetings on this dossier shown in footnotes.